warpstreamlabs/bento/website/docs/configuration/resources.md

 title: Resources
 ---

-Resources are components within Benthos that are declared with a unique label and can be referenced any number of times within a configuration.
+Resources are components within Bento that are declared with a unique label and can be referenced any number of times within a configuration.
 Only one instance of each named resource is created, but it is safe to use it in multiple places as they can be shared without consequence.

 Some components such as caches and rate limits can _only_ be created as a resource.
 However, for components where it's optional there are a few reasons why it might be advantageous to do so.